Keith Potger

-Keith Leon Potger AO (born 21 March 1941) is an Australian musician.
-He is a founding members of the Australian folk-pop group the Seekers.
+Keith Leon Potger AO (born 21 March 1941) is an Australian musician, who was a founding member of the Australian folk-pop group the Seekers.
 He was born in Ceylon (now Sri Lanka) and is of Burgher descent.
-In 1969, Potger and his business partner David Joseph co-founded the contemporary English pop group the New Seekers.
+In 1969, Potger and his business partner, David Joseph, co-founded the contemporary English pop group the New Seekers.
 Potger also records and performs as a solo artist.

 In September 2014, along with his colleagues in the Seekers, Potger was appointed an Officer of the Order of Australia (AO).

 Early life

-Keith Potger was born on 21 March 1941 in Colombo, Ceylon (now Sri Lanka), to Justin Vere Potger (1914-1990) and Joan Frances Meier (1920-2004).
-His two brothers are Ralph and Nigel.
-At age 6, Potger's family migrated to Australia and he began teaching himself to play the banjo, guitar and keyboard.
+Keith Potger was born on 21 March 1941 in Colombo, Ceylon (now Sri Lanka), to Justin Vere Potger (1914–1990) and Joan Frances Meier (1920–2004).
+His brother Nigel was born 30 June 1944 and died 19 December 1948, ten months after Potger and his family migrated to Australia.
+Potger was nearly seven when they arrived in Melbourne.
+He began teaching himself to play the banjo, guitar and keyboard.
 While at Melbourne High School, Potger performed in vocal groups which evolved into the Seekers in early 1962.
 The lineup of the Seekers then consisted of Athol Guy, Bruce Woodley, Ken Ray and Potger.
 When Ray left the group in late 1962, Judith Durham joined and they focused on the folk and gospel music boom, accompanying themselves on guitars, banjo and double bass.